 - the location of your driveway in relation any nearby driveways located across the road (required to ensure that numbers increase/decrease in sequence along the road)

 Every home should be assigned a number.
-If you do not have a number, or would like us to confirm your number, please contact the Planning Department.
+If you do not have a number, or need a number confirmed, contact the Planning Department.

 Displaying Your House Number

 Clearly posting your house number is important for efficient emergency service response.
 Purchase and installation of a house number sign is at the owner’s expense.
-Suggested design guidelines and considerations include:
+Guidelines and considerations for signage include:

 Subdivision is a complex process involving the overlapping interests of many different agencies.
 Subdivision of land within the electoral areas of the Regional District is evaluated by the local district office of the Ministry of Transportation and Infrastructure (MoTI) and the Provincial Approving Officer.
 A subdivision needs to comply with Provincial regulations, local government bylaws and the best interests of the public.

 Subdivision of land within the Agricultural Land Reserve (ALR) is restricted by the Agricultural Land Commission Act.
-If you wish to subdivide your land in the ALR, you must submit an application to the Agricultural Land Commission and obtain its approval.
+To subdivide land in the ALR, you must submit an application to the Agricultural Land Commission and obtain its approval.

-RDFFG bylaws manage land use, development density, lot size and servicing requirements.
+The Regional District bylaws manage land use, development density, lot size and servicing requirements.
 The Provincial Approving Officer is authorized to refuse a subdivision if it does not conform to these bylaws.
-When you make an application for subdivision to MoTI, they will forward the proposal to the RDFFG for comment.
-The RDFFG will assess the proposal to its requirements for the subdivision to proceed.
+When you make an application for subdivision to MoTI, they will forward the proposal to the Regional District for comment and to assess if the proposal meets the requirements for the subdivision to proceed.
 This may include an application for Official Community Plan amendment, Zoning amendment, or Development Permit.
 Other considerations might include provision of park land, or proof of drinking water supply and sewage system.

-For questions or clarification on these additional services contact the Planning Department at 250-960-4400 or e-mail firstname.lastname@example.org.
+For more information on any of these services, contact the Planning Department at 250-960-4400 or email@example.com.